herotechcourse/spring-ecommerce-product/README.md

 - [x] `imageUrl` Not Blank, Follows pattern
 - [x] `quantity` Cannot be negative (0 included)

+### ProductPatchDTO
+- Same as Product but allows single field to be upadted

 ### ErrorResponse
 - To standardise return error messages